bfreed76/Reddit-Sentiment-Analyzer/README.md

 <!-- USAGE EXAMPLES -->
 ## Background

-The idea for this app came from a conversation about natural language understanding with a friend.
+The idea for this app came from a conversation with a friend about natural language understanding.
 As a previous military crytolinguist, I've always had an interest in language, and how it frames our worldview and actions.
 Given all of the talk in the last few years about fake news and social media news, we thought pairing sentiment analysis with reddit posts would provide telling information about subreddits, Reddit users and Reddit content, as a whole.

 <p align="center">
 <img src="./client/public/screen1.png" alt="screenshot">
 </p>

-I collaborated with Career Founday UX program grad and his mentor, a seasoned UX designer.
+I collaborated with a Career Foundary UX grad and his mentor, a seasoned UX designer.
 They helped me refine my user cases and user stories, and provided wireframes.

 <p align="center">
 <img src="./client/public/usecases1.png" alt="usecases">